 The country’s National Museum is another touristic highlight in Addis Ababa.
-One of oldest hominid, Lucy, was also found here in Addis Ababa which is also a star attraction.
+One of the oldest hominid, Lucy, was also found here in Addis Ababa which is also a star attraction.
 The city also has a lively nightlife and restaurants are just awesome.
 It has fancy bars, clubs eateries and galleries and has lots of other surprises in store.

 The Red Hall houses the UN Economic Commission for Africa and it is still the place where African Union offices are located.
 The clock tower on Parliament building is another key attraction.
 The Shengo Hall used to be the biggest pre-fabricated world building and it is used for holding large conventions and meetings.
-Addis Ababa is also home to the world’s second biggest church, Medhane Alem and the beautifully decorated St. George’s Cathedral is also located here.
+Addis Ababa is also home to the world’s second-biggest church, Medhane Alem, and the beautifully decorated St. George’s Cathedral is also located here.
 Other religious buildings include the Anwar Mosque and Roman Catholic Cathedral of Nativity.
-The National Palace in Addis Ababa is resided by Ethiopia president and other attractions include the Ethiopian National Library, Addis Ababa Museum, Ethiopian National History Museum and National Postal Museum.
+The National Palace in Addis Ababa is resided by Ethiopia president and other attractions include the Ethiopian National Library, Addis Ababa Museum, Ethiopian National History Museum, and National Postal Museum.

-Another attraction site in Addis Ababa in the Gola St. Michael Church which is quite interesting and you will enjoy seeing the old churches and old paintings.
+Another attraction site in Addis Ababa in the Gola St. Michael Church is quite interesting and you will enjoy seeing the old churches and old paintings.
 There is a museum as well which displays church articles which were given by notable personalities like Emperor Haile Selassie.
 The Mercati Market is also another attraction jewel in the city which you can visit as you explore the nearby suburbs.

 Food in Addis Ababa is quite cheap and injera is the national cuisine which you should not miss tasting.
 Cafes are many in Addis Ababa are a great place to visit especially by budget tourists where you can get some cakes and coffee.
-Fruit juices are also served and you can as well drink them, simply known as ‘machiatto’.
+Fruit juices are also served and you can as well drink them, simply known as ‘macchiato’.
 Tej is Ethiopia’s national drink and is brewed using honey.
 Tela is the national beer in the country and is prepared traditionally.